cscharf-hub/wavecatcher-analysis/README.md

 # Requirements
 We recommend using CERN ROOT Release 6.24/02 or later[^1].

-It is best to install [ROOT](https://root.cern/install/#conda) with [conda](https://docs.conda.io/en/latest/miniconda.html), as this will help you install all dependencies.
+It is strongly recommended to install [ROOT](https://root.cern/install/#conda) with [conda](https://docs.conda.io/en/latest/miniconda.html), as this will automatically install all dependencies and set the correct paths.
 You can do so by simply executing the included scripts as explained under [Getting started](#Getting-started).

 The compilation needs ```make```, which can be installed with ```sudo apt install make```.